What is hadron therapy?

 Hadron therapy is a radiotherapy technique that irradiates tumours with high precision by means of protons or other charged particles (such as carbon ions).
 In addition, some particles, such as carbon ions, can also be used to treat tumours that are less sensitive to classic photon irradiation.

-The NIHDI has a partnership with :
+The NIHDI has a partnership with the following centers for hadron therapy (Belgian or abroad) :

-Who’s eligible for a hadron therapy treatment?
+Who is eligible for a hadron therapy treatment?

 The Scientific Committee and the Agreement Council for hadron therapy drew up a list of indications and additional inclusion criteria.
 The Health Insurance Committee approved it.

-Who can refer patients for hadron therapy?
+Who can refer patients to a centre for hadron therapy?

 Within the context of the compulsory health care insurance, only certified radiotherapy centres that have an agreement with us can refer patients to a specialized hadron therapy centre.